 - FAMILY — My parents (who live in Northern California aka NorCal) really want me to go to school near them.
 Not only would this help my budget, but it would be nice to be so close to the growing tech industry and Silicon Valley.
 Therefore, since I HIGHLY doubt I have the chops for Stanford, I will apply to Berkeley (a school that I have always loved, and got into for my undergrad).

 - THE CONSORTIUM — “But how will you apply to eight schools?”
 That is a great question.
 After much encouragement, I have decided to apply to Tuck, Yale, and Haas through the Consortium.
-The Consortium (for those that don’t know) allows applicant to apply to multiple schools with a common application.
-Not only is it cheaper, it really cuts down on the amount of recommendations, online applications, and essays you would have to normally complete.
-I will have to write three core essays, as well as any school specific essays that they require.
+The Consortium (for those that don’t know) allows applicants to apply to multiple schools with a common application.
+Not only is it cheaper, it really cuts down on the number of recommendations, online applications, and essays you would have to normally complete.
+I will have to write three core essays, as well as any school-specific essays that they require.
 With all my non-profit experience centered around diversity and inclusion, I believe I will be a strong applicant for this program.

 New School List

 Those marked with an asterisk (*) means I still need to visit the campus.
 Those marked with a (C) are Consortium schools.

 - Tuck (C)

 What do you think Am I crazy for trying to apply to eight schools in R1?
 What do you think of the Consortium strategy?
 Should I eliminate some schools on the list (or perhaps shift them to R2?).